tokio-rs/website/content/blog/2021-05-14-inventing-the-service-trait.md

 }
 ```

+We hope you agree this is not much added complexity to your users.

+The rest of your framework has to be adjusted slightly.
+Starting with
+`Timeout<T>`.

-`Timeout<T>` is a bit different.
-Since it wraps some other `Handler` and adds an
+Since `Timeout<T>` wraps some other type `T` which implements `Handler`, it
-async timeout, it actually doesn't care about what the request or response types
+actually doesn't care about what the request or response types are, as long as
-are, as long as the `Handler` it is wrapping uses the same types.
+the `Handler` it wraps uses the same types.
+So `Timeout` will remain generic

-The `Error` type is a bit different.
-Since `tokio::time::timeout` returns
+over one type: its wrapped `Handler` called `T`.
+However, the implementation of
+`Handler<R>` for `Timeout<T>` has to drive the correct types through.
+Consider
+the following while looking at the code below:

+- As in the previous implementation, the `Error` type still has to be handled
+  specifically since `tokio::time::timeout` returns `Result<T,
-`Result<T, tokio::time::error::Elapsed>`, we must be able to convert a
+  tokio::time::error::Elapsed>`.
+The implementation must then be able to
-`tokio::time::error::Elapsed` into the inner `Handler`'s error type.
+  convert a `tokio::time::error::Elapsed` into the inner `Handler`'s error
+  type.
+For this reason, the where bound specifies `T::Error:
+  From<tokio::time::error::Elapsed>`.
+- For the same reason, the error type returned by `Timeout` must be the same
+  type as the one of its wrapped handler: so the associated error type must be:
+  `T::Error` and the match code performs that conversion.
+- The exact same goes for the associated response type; it must be
+  `T::Response` and `Timeout<T>::call` has to return a future to a result of
+  a `T::Response`.
+- As before, the request of type `R` will be moved inside the async block and
+  thus should not contain any references: it must then be `'static`.

 If we put all those things together we get